Sarakiniko Beach

-Sarakiniko is a beach on Milos Island, Greece, situated on the north shore of the island.
+Sarakiniko is a beach on Milos Island, Greece, situated on the north shore of the island in the Aegean Sea.
 Waves driven by north winds shape the greyish-white volcanic rock into amazing shapes, and the area is often compared to a moonscape.
 The local people often refer to the scenic landscape of Sarakiniko as Lunar.
-The bone-white beach derives its unusual characteristics from the erosion of the volcanic rock by wind and wave.
+The bone-white beach derives its unusual characteristics from the erosion of the volcanic rock by the wind and waves.
 Sarakiniko is one of the most photographed landscapes in the Aegean.

+Sarakiniko beach

+The beach at Sarakiniko only covers a small portion of the whole site.
+The beach is niched in between the white rock formations.
+It is made of thin white sand.
+A couple of trees provide small areas of shade in the back of the beach.

+Sarakiniko desert

+While the west side of Sarakiniko provides a lunar like landscape, the east side of Sarakiniko is a desert.
+With dry plants and rocky grounds, this side of Sarakiniko is also home to a wrecked ship which visitors can see when the waves retrieve.
+The ship called "Africa" crashed on Sarakiniko in 2003.